instaloader/instaloader/README.rst

 Usage as library
 ----------------

-You may also use parts of instaloader as library to do other interesting things.
+You may also use parts of Instaloader as library to do other interesting things.

 For example, to get a list of all followers of a profile as well as